Emily-Jiang/tx-more-lab/module2/README.md

-# Deploying a Spring Boot 3 application
+# Deploying a Spring Framework 6.x application

-This section guides you through deploying a Spring Boot 3.x application, built on Spring Framework 6.x and running on Java 17, to a Liberty cluster managed by WebSphere Application Server using MoRE.
+This section guides you through deploying a Spring Framework 6.x application, built on Spring Framework 6.x and running on Java 17, to a Liberty cluster managed by WebSphere Application Server using MoRE.

 As with earlier tasks, you can choose to use either the graphical administrative console or a scripting-based approach.